thetechgirlgita/Scrollable_Screens_In_Flutter/README.md

 # Scrollable_screens

-A new  mini Flutter application.
+A new  mini Flutter application using scrolling widget.

 ## Getting Started